40843245/CSharp/built-in package/System.Linq.Expressions/Expression/tutorial guide/CH16 -- create an expression containing a member.md

 > [!IMPORTANT]
 > What is the difference between `fields` and `properties`, see [difference between `fields` and `properties`](https://g.co/gemini/share/7461cadebf80)

+### `Expression.PropertyOrField` static method
+You can create an expression containing a field or property by invoking `Expression.Property` static method.

 ## examples
 ### example 1
 Invoking the following method